wp-plugins/thinglink/readme.txt

 Re-organizes the plugin files to fix the "invalid header" error for automatic installs.
 Upgrading shouldn't break any existing installs.

 = 1.0.2 =
+Upgrading shouldn't break any existing installs.

+= 1.0.3 =
-Upgrading shouldn't fix any existing installs.
+Upgrading shouldn't break any existing installs.